 All participants on a SOS Outreach Trips are between the ages of 18-29.
 Each applicant has been screened and interviewed by a SOS volunteer and/or a SOS Head Office personnel.

 Again, the short answer is no. Expensive electronics can attract unwanted attention and they are absolutely unnecessary.
-Every SOS Trip Leader will have a cell phone that they can use during emergencies.
-For information on how to contact your traveller, see question #10.
+Every NGO Trip Leader will have a cell phone that they can use during emergencies.
+The traveller is completely responsible for any electronics they choose to bring.

 The most common question!
 We do not encourage communication between yourself and your traveller during the trip.
 Often speaking to members of their home community can deepen travellers’ feelings of homesickness, increase culture shock, and prevent cultural exchange.